 OK, so you’ve gotten past the basics of participating in a Zoom meeting, and you want to learn more.
 You can try any of these new skills on a call you’re on with friendly folks, or you can do a test meeting – just go to https://zoom.us, and choose “host a meeting” and you can be in a meeting all by yourself to test things out.

-You’ll notice several times I say “you MAY see.”
-That’s because Zoom displays a little differently depending on what device you’re on (PC, Mac, Chrome book, iPhone…) and on what settings your meeting host has enabled.
+Note: You’ll notice several times I say “you MAY see.”
+That’s because Zoom displays a little differently depending on what device you’re on (PC, Mac, Chrome book, iPhone…) and on what settings your meeting host has enabled and on whether or not you have the most current update.
 So sometimes you just won’t have an option that I describe here.
-Use the Zoom support guides for more information.
+Use Zoom’s support guides for more information.

 Adjust who you see – Gallery and Speaker View